nesc1/gtest-basics/README.md

 GTest and GMock simple tutorial and workplace to experiment with gtest and its functionalities.

+## Challenges

+### First Challenge

+Create a test where the code being test is only the init function and nothing else and the login function must be called when the init funtion is called.

+The class under test to use should be now the MyDatabase2

 ## Build steps

 ### Debug Build